watsona4/scipy2016/SciPy2016TripReport.md

 > valid notebook as a result, even in the event of conflicts. nbdime
 > integrates with existing tools, such as git, so you shouldn't need
 > to change how you work.
 We hope to make the experience of
-> collaborating on notebooks less painful and more fun.*
+> collaborating on notebooks less painful and more fun.

 -

 ### Lightning Talks

 This session consisted of many short presentations on a variety of topics, some of which are listed below:

 -

 Birds of a Feather Sessions
 ===========================